A Creative Practice by Jason Campbell . Curating a thread between architecture, photography, performance, and sculpture.

-There is no singular interest or project type here.
+Here, there is no singular interest or type.
 Obsessions surface unknowingly and priorities shift as they need to, yet this flow aims to arrange disparate parts that typically exist in tension - what we thought wouldn't fit, wasn't possible, wouldn't make sense, or what we weren't ready for.

-To get there, we need the time and care the work deserves, a sound relationship between all involved; we're looking for a kind experience.
+To get there, we need the time and care the work deserves.

-ell is forged at the intersection of art, design, performance, and documentary, each operating to reappraise the purpose and range of our processes, lexicon, and design sensibilities.
+ell curates the intersection of architecture, photography, performance, and sculpture, operating to reappraise the purpose and range of our processes, lexicon, and design sensibilities.
 While priorities shift as needed, the work is heavily informed by the spatial dualities and incongruencies found between spaces we co-opt and our daily lives.

 Recent inquiries have delved into; reconstructions and imaginaries of the post-colonial home through memory, photograph, and perspectival drawing technique; the Society for Care And Maintenance: an organization and performance concerned with acts of care, introspection, and the Oakland, CA streets; and ell.SF: a 5-year research initiative that prioritized the spatial and operational condition of art production via a co-opted commercial storefront space.